dimaslanjaka/static-blog-generator/packages/gulp-sbg/readme.md

 # Static Blog Generator Gulp

-Static Blog Generator using Gulp System
+Static Blog Generator using Gulp System.

+Pre-processing all source posts before rendering from hexo.
+Useful for low-end devices to prevent using large number of hexo plugins.

 ## Copy source posts to hexo source dir
 Compiling and Copying all source posts including shortcodes etc to hexo source post directory